 This luggage is absolutely amazing!

-I’m going to skip all the nonsense and go straight to the one thing that makes this luggage standout from any of its siblings and competition.
+I will skip all the nonsense and go straight to the one thing that makes this luggage stand out from any of its siblings and competition.

 The tech compartment.

 Going through TSA and having to take out your laptop, cell phone, and other items that need to be taken out can be a pain in the butt.

 Although I usually carry my laptop in my backpack, I am stoked about the Carry-On Pro for this specific reason.

 Just from how easily accessible this is will make any traveler say wow.